-There has been no change in our internal controls over financial reporting that occurred during the three months ended December 31, 2004 that has materially affected, or is reasonably likely to materially affect, our internal controls over financial reporting.
+There has been no change in our internal control over financial reporting that occurred during the three months ended December 31, 2004 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+However, subsequent to the date of filing our original Annual Report on Form 10-K for the fiscal year ended December 31, 2004, we took the remedial action described above.